h4x0rz4330/forking-haxorz/ProjectManagementDocument.md

 - Hardika Patel - UI Design, Webpage Integration
 - Madeline May - Testing, Documentation

-Our team is unique in the fact that it does not fit one specific team organization.
-It is a mix between a chief programmer team and an egoless team.
-We have a project manager to help keep the team organized and on task.
-All team members are responsible for a certain area of the project based on expertise, making it similar to an egoless organization as well.
+Our team does not fit one specific team organization.
+It is a hybrid between the chief programmer and the egoless styles.
+We have a project manager to generally help keep the team organized as a whole, but each team member leads and is responsible for a specific area of the project, based on their expertise.

 7. Project Schedule : Gantt Chart